CyberTrainingExercise/Docs/ctx_requirements.md

-# <abbr title='Cyber Training Exercise'>CTX</abbr> Requirements
+# CTX Requirements

-This file will explain how to create your own <abbr title='Cyber Training Exercise'>CTX</abbr> and what are the requirements to have it approved as an official i5 CTX.
+This file will explain how to create your own CTX and what are the requirements to have it approved as an official i5 CTX.

 ## README Requirements Explained

-Each <abbr title='Cyber Training Exercise'>CTX</abbr> *must* have the following README structure.
+Each CTX *must* have the following README structure.
 If you feel that this is not adequate, please open a ticket and propose new options.

 1. Objectives
     - Objectives must include the following: